From: Vitor Valeri

 • Xrecode

 There are online stores that legally sell albums and tracks from a wide range of artists and bands.
-Generally, the music offered for download is in high resolution, but some sites also provide versions at lower resolutions.
+In general, the music offered for download is in high resolution, although some websites also provide versions in lower resolutions.

 Recommended online stores that sell digital music albums: